Common Rock Wall Failures in El Paso and How to Prevent Them

 Leaning Walls Caused by Unstable Soil Preparation

-One of the most frequent rock wall failures in El Paso is lateral leaning or bowing.
+One of the most frequent rock wall failures our rock wall experts in El Paso notice is lateral leaning or bowing.
 This typically appears within a few years of construction.

 Prevention begins below ground.
 Excavation must extend beyond loose soils.
-Aggregate base should be compacted methodically.
+The aggregate base should be compacted methodically.
 Structural walls require reinforced concrete footings.
 Precision grading using laser or optical leveling tools ensures the base is not only level but properly supported.

 Retaining Wall Collapse from Poor Drainage Design